Relative critical loci and quiver moduli: A Lemma on commutators

 The content of this section is not new, but we recall it for the convenience of the reader, and in order to fix the notation and clarify the exposition.

 In the remainder of this paper, $k$ is a field of characteristic zero, and we denote by $\cat{Mod}_k$ the category of (unbounded, cochain) complexes of $k$-vector spaces.
 It comes equipped with a model structure for which weak equivalences are quasi-isomorphisms, fibrations are degreewise surjections, and cofibrations are degreewise injections.
-We write $\scat{Mod}_k$ for its $\infty$-categorical localization along quasi-isomorphisms (\cite{HTT}).
+We write $\scat{Mod}_k$ for its $\infty$-categorical localization along quasi-isomorphisms (in the sense of \cite[\S 1.1.2]{Hinich}).
+We refer to \cite{HTT} for the foundations of $\infty$-category theory (in particular, an $\infty$-category is by definition a quasi-category).
 For a complex $M$ we write

-which is equivalent, \textit{via} the Dold--Kan correspondence, to $\tau_{\leq0}M$. \begin{remark} All our results remain true if $k$ is a commutative ring containing $\mathbb{Q}$, at the cost of taking $k$-flat replacements. \end{remark}
+where $\cat{Map}_{\scat{C}}(x,y)$ denotes the space (i.e.~Kan complex) of morphisms from $x$ to $y$ in an $\infty$-category $\scat{C}$.
+Note that $|M|$ has a fairly explicit description, as the Kan complex associated with the connective truncation $\tau_{\leq0}M$ \textit{via} the Dold--Kan correspondence (this is because the standard simplicial enrichment of $\cat{Mod}_k$ is such that homotopy equivalences coincide with quasi-isomorphisms, hence the corresponding simplicial category presents $\scat{Mod}_k$, in the sense that its simplicial nerve is equivalent to $\scat{Mod}_k$). \begin{remark} All our results remain true if $k$ is a commutative ring containing $\mathbb{Q}$, at the cost of taking $k$-flat replacements. \end{remark}

+More generally, if $\cat{M}$ is a model category, we write $\scat{M}$ for the corresponding $\infty$-category obtained by localizing along weak equivalences.
+Note that the full embeddings $\cat{M}^f\hookrightarrow \cat{M}\hookleftarrow \cat{M}^c$ of fibrant, resp.~cofibrant, objects induce equivalences $\scat{M}^f\tilde\longrightarrow \scat{M}\tilde\longleftarrow \scat{M}^c$ between localizations (see \cite[1.3.4]{Hinich}). \begin{notation} The corresponding homotopy category is denoted $\Ho(\cat{M})$, or $\Ho(\scat{M})$. \end{notation} We make use on several occasions of the fact that a Quillen adjunction between model categories gives rise to an adjunction between $\infty$-categories (see \cite[1.5.1]{Hinich}), the former being an equivalence if and only if the latter is.